Billing Steps for Clinical Diagnostic Laboratory Tests Subject to Anti-Markup Rules

 B. Unassigned Claims with Required Documentation

-A physician or other supplier may not bill an individual an amount in excess of Medicare’s payment, except for any deductible and coinsurance, for the TC or PC of a diagnostic test that is subject to the anti-markup payment limitation.
-A/B MACs (B) must notify physicians and other suppliers that they must indicate when a diagnostic test was acquired, identify the performing physician or other supplier, and show the amount the performing physician or other supplier charged.
+A physician or other supplier may not bill an individual an amount in excess of Medicare’s payment, except for any deductible and coinsurance, for the TC or PC of a **clinical diagnostic laboratory test** that is subject to the anti-markup payment limitation.
+A/B MACs (B) must notify physicians and other suppliers that they must indicate when a **clinical diagnostic laboratory test** was acquired, identify the performing physician or other supplier, and show the amount the performing physician or other supplier charged.
 The notification must inform physicians and other suppliers that they are prohibited by §1842(n)(3) of the Act from billing or collecting an amount in excess of Medicare’s payment, except for the deductible and coinsurance.
 Excess amounts collected from the beneficiary must be repaid.

 C. Unassigned Claims without Required Documentation